 With the crisis averted JDaniel was able to get back to work on his creation.
 I decided to stay near creation central to offer more help if it was needed.

 Once one keyboard was up, we added a second and JDaniel to add a few other items.

-JDaniel told me as we worked on this project that he need a chair to sit on in the front and an a work area in the back for his friend to work in later in the day.
-Due to all the items in the back his friend would need to stand I was informed.
+JDaniel told me as we worked on this project that he needs a chair to sit on in the front and a work area in the back for his friend to work in later in the day.
+Due to all the items in the back, his friend would need to stand I was informed.

 We spent a lot of time building this cushion creation but, JDaniel didn’t try sitting in it until after he had gotten dressed for the day.

 Cushion creations we discovered are not a stable area to sit in.
 As soon as JDaniel sat down, the chair he was sitting on started to learn forward.
 The chair continued to lean forward causing his knees to touch the cushions.
 When the cushions started to lean forward too, the whole front is including JDaniel started falling.

 I was able to catch JDaniel and right the chair.
 The cushions and everything else spilled onto the floor.